Camponotus fellah

-Camponotus fellah is a species of ant in the subfamily Formicinae found across the Middle East and North Africa.
+Camponotus fellah is a species of carpenter ant found across the Middle East and North Africa.
 This species was formally described by Dalla Torre in 1893.
 A C. fellah queen holds the record for Israeli ant longevity, surviving for 26 years (1983-2009) in a laboratory environment.

 Basic biology

 Camponotus fellah is monogynous (i.e., colonies consist of a single queen), with polymorphic workers.
 Queens are singly inseminated meaning that all workers in a colony are full sisters.
 Colonies are generally found in dry and warm habitats including coastal dunes and deserts.

 Nestmate recognition

 Ant nest-mate recognition is mediated by low volatile cuticular hydrocarbons.
 Isolated workers are unable to frequently exchange hydrocarbons with nest-mates, and their hydrocarbon profiles diverge from that of the colony.
 After 20–40 days in isolation, the hydrocarbon profiles of workers diverges to such an extent that they are no longer accepted by the colony.
 However, aggression is reduced if the isolated workers are exposed to airflow from the colony, indicating that volatile nest chemicals also contribute to nest-mate recognition.